dombroks/To_Do_Backend/README.md

 ## Project overview
 This a ToDo mobile application backend, built using Flask as backend framework and Postgresql as DBMS.
-It is deployed on Heroku.
+It is deployed on Heroku platform.

 ## Database migration
-These are the commands that will need in case if you want to add new tables to the database.
+These are the commands that will need in case you want to add new tables or any changes to the database.
 - flask db init
 - flask migrate -m "migration message"
 - flask db upgrade